patriciadourado/frompat/content/blog/jwt-login-flask/index.md

   database.
 featuredImage: './images/jwt-reactjs-flask.png'
 ---
-This is a simple tutorial to help you build a simple JWT based login application and registration using the micro web framework **Flask**.
+This is a tutorial to help you build a JWT based login application and registration using the micro web framework **Flask**.

+> **Note: This application has been updated and now has more features that are not described in this article (as confirmation email, reset password and etc), but it will be described in future articles.
+The repository of this application has the updated version.**

 Before running the Flask API its necessary to install a bunch of packages as you can check listed here [requirements.txt](https://github.com/patriciadourado/jwtlogin-flask/blob/master/requirements.txt).